 As for the delivery and rationing of secondary water in the first half of this year, Councilman Jaden Sorenson said, “It seems to be working very well.
 The pond is holding up so far.”

-But Sorenson, the water-committee leader, added that the current measures are only temporary, and more drastic action is necessary for the long term that has dominated recent city council meetings.
+But Sorenson, the water-committee leader, added that the current measures are only temporary, and more drastic action is necessary for the long term, which is a topic of conversation that has come up often in recent city council meetings.

 He said for the long term, installing water meters to measure irrigation-water flow at every house was the “only way to solve [the city’s] problem” of having to rely on an honor system.